mautic/mautic/UPGRADE-8.0.md

 - Deprecated class `Mautic\CoreBundle\Helper\EmojiMap\ShortToUnicodeEmojiMap` removed with no replacement.
 - Deprecated class `Mautic\CoreBundle\Helper\EmojiMap\UnicodeToHtmlEmojiMap` removed with no replacement.
 - Deprecated class `Mautic\CoreBundle\Helper\EmojiMap\UnicodeToShortEmojiMap` removed with no replacement.
+- Class `Mautic\CoreBundle\Helper\EmojiHelper` removed with no replacement.
+All emoji conversion calls were dropped; emoji are stored and rendered as UTF-8 (`utf8mb4`) directly.